CozyFlintstone/ItsBananasOnline/README.md

 # ItsBananasOnline
-Personal web development project for the bananas fruit.
+Personal web development project for the banana fruit.